w3c/png/Third_Edition_Explainer.md

 Firefox 3 added APNG support in 2007.

-The PNG develomnent group, after much discussion, **rejected APNG in 2007**, mostly on the grounds that it was not MNG and that PNG should remain a static format.
+The PNG development group, after much discussion, **rejected APNG in 2007**, mostly on the grounds that it was not MNG and that PNG should remain a static format.
 Two attempts to restart the discussion in the following years failed.